Dulanji1/Dulanji1/README.md

 <h2> Hey there!
 I'm Dulanji Cooray</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>
-Software Engineering Undergraduate at SLIIT | Mineral Resources and Technology Undergraduate at Uwa Wellassa University

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Following BSc (Hones) in Software Engineering degree in Sri Lanka Institute of Information Technology(SLIIT) campus Malabe.
 - 🎓 &nbsp; Following Bachelor of Information Technology Degree in University of Colombo.